terminal-based-games/ouroboros/CONTRIBUTING.md

 # Contributing to OpenOuroboros

-:tada: Thank you for taking the time to contribute! :tada:
+:tada:Thank you for taking the time to contribute! :tada:

 ## Some ground rules and expectations.
 _Our ground rules and expectations are adapted from [opensource.guide](https://github.com/github/opensource.guide/blob/master/CONTRIBUTING.md)._